mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

   bool isCompetition = true;

   // Build an auto chooser.
 This will use frc2::cmd::None() as the default option.
-  // Default option is skipped, filtering will not result in "None" being removed.
+  // Default option is skipped, filtering will not result in frc2::cmd::None() being removed.
   // As an example, this will only show autos that start with "comp" while at
   // competition as defined by the programmer autoChooser = AutoBuilder.buildAutoChooser("",